 Acute Infectious Arthritis

-BySteven Schmitt, MD, Cleveland Clinic Lerner College of Medicine at Case Western Reserve University
+ByBethany Lehman, DO, Cleveland Clinic Lerner College of Medicine

 View Patient Education

 Acute infectious (septic) arthritis is a joint infection that evolves over hours or days.
-The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults, frequently Neisseria gonorrhoeae.
-However, nongonococcal bacterial infections can also occur and can rapidly destroy joint structures.
+The infection resides in synovial or periarticular tissues and is usually bacterial.
+Septic arthritis can rapidly destroy joint structures.
 Symptoms include rapid onset of pain, effusion, and restriction of both active and passive range of motion, usually within a single joint.
 Diagnosis requires synovial fluid analysis and culture.
-Treatment is IV antibiotics and drainage of pus from joints.
+Treatment is IV antibiotics, and surgical drainage of infection from joints is typically required.

-Acute infectious arthritis is most common in older adults, but may occur in children.
-About 50% of children with joint infection are < 3 years.
-However, routine childhood vaccination for Haemophilus influenzae and Streptococcus pneumoniae is decreasing the incidence of joint infection in this age group.
+Acute infectious arthritis is most common in older adults but may occur in children.
+Approximately 50% of children with joint infection are < 3 years of age.
+Routine childhood vaccination for Haemophilus influenzae and Streptococcus pneumoniae is decreasing the incidence of joint infection in this age group (1, 2).

 Risk factors